-BY REBEKAH SELLERS (MACOMB COUNTY)
+BY REBEKAH SELLERS (MACOMB)

 “So long you chaps.
 You’ve been damned nice.”

 – Ernest Hemingway, The Sun Also Rises

 This past February, my husband and I took our first vacation since 2018: we went to Key West.
 Since we visited Ernest Hemingway’s home on the trip (and our 6-hour return flight turned into a 10-hour flight with an extra 4-hour layover), I downloaded my first Ernest Hemingway novel, “The Sun Also Rises,” to read in the airport.
 Something about it really resonated with me, and I finished it by the time we were home.